 Texas hold’em rules are quite simple; however the strategies involved in winning are ever evolving.

-The rules of Texas Hold’em are just the beginning so head to poker 101 if you want to learn more!
+The rules of Texas Hold’em are just the beginning so head to our poker training sites post here if you want to improve your poker game!

 - The dealer will often take one card off the top of the deck before turning over the flop, turn and river for a total of three cards.
 The three removed cards are called the burn cards.
 The purpose of these cards is to make it difficult for cheaters.